grisha/grisha.github.com/source/_posts/2013-10-30-separate-request-and-response-or-a-single-request-object.markdown

 part of a “web application”?
 Good question.
 It is not uncommon for a web application to consider the Accept-Language header in its response.
 You could also accomplish this entirely in an http server by configuring it correctly.
-Sometimes it just depends on how you're looking at it, but you do have to decide for yourself which it is.
+Sometimes whether something is a web application just depends on how you're looking at it, but you do have to decide for yourself which it is.

 Getting to the original problem, the answer to the question of whether to use separate response/request objects or not depends very much on